Chris Mann (singer): Debut album

 Mann was planning on releasing a Christmas EP before releasing his full-length studio album.
 The EP was released three weeks before the October 30, 2012, release of his debut studio album, Roads.
 While the EP was a Walmart exclusive, the album's songs were later released as singles in iTunes.

 PBS specials

 Shortly after the release of his album and Christmas EP, Mann recorded a PBS concert special titled "Chris Mann in Concert: A Mann for all Seasons".
 The special premiered on WTVS on December 14 and became available for purchase on DVD and CD shortly after that.
 The special aired nationwide in March 2013.

 While preparing for the second leg of the tour to promote Roads, Mann announced he had also recorded a Christmas special for PBS.
 The special, titled Home for Christmas: The Chris Mann Christmas Special, premiered on WTVS on August 17, 2013.

 The Phantom of the Opera

 Mann toured for two years with the North American tour of The Phantom of the Opera, in which he played the lead role of the Phantom.
-The 2015/2016 tour kicked off on May 27, 2015 at the ASU Gammage Theatre in Tempe, Arizona, USA.
+The 2015/2016 tour kicked off on May 27, 2015, at the ASU Gammage Theatre in Tempe, Arizona, US.